bhenrymicrosoft/github-slideshow/_posts/0000-01-02-bhenrymicrosoft.md

 layout: slide
 title: "Welcome to Bernadette Henry's slide!"
 ---
-You are so lucky to get to view this awesome slide.
+You are so lucky to get to view this awesome slide. :tada:
 Use the left arrow to go back!